AGED & DISABILITY SERVICES

 - Home and Community Care (HACC)

-A number of community organisations partner with EASC to contribute to the overall delivery of Aged & Disability services; these include important partnerships with Miwatj Health, NT Government Clinics, MJD Foundation and GEBIE.
+A number of community organisations partner with EARC to contribute to the overall delivery of Aged & Disability services; these include important partnerships with Miwatj Health, NT Government Clinics, MJD Foundation and GEBIE.